wikum/divergence.legacy/README.md

 # divergence

-This package provides functionality for divergence based computations as presented in "Digitizing Omics Profiles by Divergence from a
+This package provides functionality for divergence based computations.
-Baseline" by Dinalankara et al.